 You don't have to take our word for it though.
 The Monroe County (Florida) Sheriff’s Office reduced their annual training hours from 36 to 4, thus saving $87,000 in overtime costs.
 They also reported that 91% of their officers and instructors actually enjoyed their training, rather than dreading it and possibly ignoring or forgetting much of what they learned.
 Better trained officers mean more lives saved.

 Testing your employees on policies

-There are many overt benefits to testing, both for your employees and for you.
-With online software, you can create custom tests that measure the impact of your own training content.
+There are many benefits to testing, both for you and your employees.
+An online training platform lets you create custom tests that measure the impact of your own training content.
 You can create tests around your content that measure specific information.

 Changing your approach

 While all of this information that we've given you will certainly improve your organization's compliance efforts, compliance happens from the inside out.
-That's why thinking about policies and procedures differently is the most important step to managing them well.
+That's why getting your leadership to think about policies and procedures differently is the most important part of managing the process.

-If you as a leader value and comply with your policies – in other words, lead by example – your employees will be much more likely to do the same.
+If you, as a leader, value and comply with your policies, your employees will be more likely to follow your example.

-Culture in an organization trickles down from the top, and it's your responsibility to both enforce and comply with the policies you create.
+An organization's culture starts at the top, which means it's your responsibility to both enforce and comply with the policies you created.

-Think of policy management as an investment of both your time and resources.
-It may take an effort to manage your policies well, especially since they will change frequently.
-But by taking the time necessary to ensure compliance across your organization, you are doing yourself and your employees an important favor.
+Policy management is an investment of your organization's time and resources.
+It may take a concerted effort to manage your policies, especially because they'll change frequently.
+But by making an executive commitment to ensuring compliance throughout the organization, you're doing you and your employees an important favor.